agl-alexglopez/dancing-links/README.md

 ![overlapping-defense-cover](/images/defense-overlapping-cover.png)

-There are a few other **exact** and **overlapping** covers within this example if you want to try finding your own to solidify the concepts.
+There are a few other **overlapping** covers within this example if you want to try finding your own to solidify the concepts.
 You could also try the Attack version, which operates under the exact same principles.

 ### Pokémon Planning Implementation